dayton-outar/shillings/docs/MARKETING/MARKET/JM.md

 It's possible that an individual may have several accounts, where most have single accounts.
 Same for corporate entities (as in companies).

+It's fair to assume that less than 10% of the accounts are associated with persons that have more than one broker.
+Also, that 10% is the number of investors that are actively trading every month or quarter; more frequent than usual.

+I arrive at the 10% based on knowing that 2 communities consist of 2,000 members each.
+And most of the members, if not all, prefer to have more than one broker.
+Each broker would have to open a new JCSD account.

 ## Critical Issues